 Step 3: Tie one end of the 12-pound mono to the bottom swivel of the gangion and the other to your sinker.
 This lighter line will act as a breakaway if your sinker gets snagged on the bottom.
 It’s better to lose a sinker than your entire gangion and any fish that might be hanging on it.

-The second type of gangion is basically a heavier duty version of the previous one.
+The second type of gangion is basically a heavier-duty version of the previous one.
 This gangion is best utilized when fishing big baits for big fish.
-Big baits include whole squid, sardines, small mackerel and slab baits.
+Big baits include whole squid, sardines, small mackerel, and slab baits.
 If you’re planning a cod trip to the outer islands or Mexico, this is the rig to fish.
-Remember, in Mexico it’s legal to use four hooks, so if you’re going south of the border, remember to double up on the amount of hooks.
+Remember, in Mexico, it’s legal to use four hooks, so if you’re going south of the border, remember to double up on the number of hooks.

-To tie this rig, you will need a 4-foot piece of 60-pound mono, four barrel swivels, two hooks (I use 4/0 Owner Light Circle Hooks), two 8-inch pieces of 40-pound mono, a 6-inch piece of 12-pound mono and a torpedo sinker heavy enough for the depths you will be fishing.
+To tie this rig, you will need a 4-foot piece of 60# mono, four barrel swivels, two hooks (I use 4/0 circle hooks), two 8-inch pieces of 40# mono, a 6-inch piece of 12# mono, and a torpedo sinker heavy enough for the depths you will be fishing.

 Step 3: Tie a swivel onto each end of the gangion and then tie your sinker on using the same breakaway as described previously.

-To tie this rig, you will need a 4-foot piece of 60-pound mono, two barrel swivels, one J-hook (I used a 6/0 Owner Offshore Hook), one treble hook (I use a 6/0 Eagle Claw Treble Hook), a 6-inch piece of 12-pound mono and a torpedo sinker heavy enough for the depths you’ll be fishing.
+To tie this rig, you will need a 4-foot piece of 60# mono, two barrel swivels, one J-hook (I used a 6/0 offshore hook), one treble hook (I use a 6/0 Eagle Claw Treble Hook), a 6-inch piece of 12# mono and a torpedo sinker heavy enough for the depths you’ll be fishing.

-Step 1: Snell the J-hook to one end of the 60-pound mono, leaving a 10-inch long tag end.
+Step 1: Snell the J-hook to one end of the 60# mono, leaving a 10-inch long tag end.
 Then tie your treble hook to the tag end.

 When using this rig, place the J-hook through the nose of the bait and insert the treble hook near the tail of the bait.
 If you’re fishing with really large baits, like a 14-inch mackerel, you may need a longer lead between the J-hook and the stinger.
 You always want to have a little slack in the line between the hooks so that the bait can swim naturally.